Where are SWOT Early Adopters?

 Leads: Susantha Jayasinghe (Technical Specialist-ADPC); Chinaporn Meechaiya (Hydrologist-ADPC)

 This project will establish virtual stream gauges (VSG) in the Lower Mekong Region (LMR) region of southeast Asia using pre-SWOT or SWOT-relevant data.
 Data products at these VSG locations will be used to generate water level elevations.
 These VSGs will be located over many streams (including small and larger streams).
-These multi-scale data will help explore SWOT's advance technical capabilities to improve temporal water level analysis, reservoir/lake outflow estimations, and water level forecasting for major rivers by taking the advantage of water discharge output by VIC model.
+These multi-scale data will help explore SWOT's advance technical capabilities to improve temporal water level analysis, reservoir/lake outflow estimations, and water level forecasting for major rivers by taking the advantage of water discharge output with the Variable Infiltration Capacity (VIC) model.